Requirements for the Minor

-Select three additional sociology hours at the 3000 level or above.
-Special topics courses or other courses relevant to sociology may be included as electives when approved in advance by the faculty advisor.
+Select six additional sociology hours with three of those hours at the 3000 level or above.
+Special topics courses or courses relevant to sociology that are offered by other departments may be included as electives when approved in advance by the faculty advisor.

 Students in the Bachelor of Liberal Studies program must take one additional 4000 level course in Sociology not used in the minor, excluding SOC 4350 (Special Study) or SOC 4385 (Internship) for the capstone course requirement.

 Upon completion of the Minor in Sociology, a student will be able to: